Frequently Asked Questions

 Q: How can I enroll?

-Enrollment for this year will be capped at 80 students in order to ensure our small class sizes.
+Enrollment for the 2023-2024 school year will be capped at 100 students in order to ensure our small class sizes.

 Q: How many college credits can I earn?